 - Information on special educational needs and disability, health and social care

-- Someone to help you put forward your views
+- Someone to assist you put forward your views

-The service runs a helpline where you will receive advice relating to special educational needs.
+The service runs a free adviceline providing advice relating to SEND related matters.

-- Aim to respond to your enquiry within two working days
+- Aim to respond to your enquiry within three working days

-- Help you to express your views and resolve issues
+- Empower you to express your views and resolve issues

-- Maintain information provided on a secure and confidential database accessed solely by IASS staff.
+- Record information obtained and store on a secure and confidential database accessed solely by IASS staff.

 - Provide telephone advice and information